superbryanlee/bc-covid-19-vaccination-reg-page/README.md

 # nwHacks 2022: BC COVID-19 Vaccination Registration Page

 Hi!
 Welcome to our project.
-Our team consists of two members with relatively little experience in programming, but we have experience in design and decided to focus on that for our first hackathon.
+Our team consists of two members with no hackathon experience, but we have experience in design and decided to focus on that for our first run.

 Our project is simple.
 We found the BC.GOV COVID-19 vaccination registration page to be difficult to siphon through, especially for elderly folk who are not as tech-savvy.
 We ourselves